HMS Diana (1794): British service

-Fate
+Dutch service

-On 7 March 1815, Diana was sold to the Dutch Navy for £36,796.
-On 27 August 1816, she was one of five Dutch frigates and one corvette that participated in the bombardment of Algiers.
+On 7 March 1815, Diana was sold to the Royal Netherlands Navy for £36,796.
+On 27 August 1816, Diana was one of five Dutch frigates and one corvette that participated in the bombardment of Algiers.
 Her captain then was Pieter Ziervogel.
 The ship suffered 6 dead and 22 wounded in the action.

-HNLMS Diana was destroyed in a fire on 16 January 1839 while in dry-dock at Willemsoord, Den Helder.
+Diana was destroyed in a fire on 16 January 1839 while she was in Willemsoord Dry Dock I at Willemsoord, Den Helder.